Updated July 18, 2023

 - More & more tax frauds are the result of a lack of stringent punishments.

 - The government should disable the convicted person from doing business in future years.
-But no such punishments are usually given by any government.

 - Another biggest disadvantage is that it lowered the country’s growth rate.